EIS and SEIS Schemes update for Angel and Alternative Investment Investors

 The new rules target growth companies.
 The Act now excludes arrangements designed to provide capital preservation for investors.

-The new growth requirement is likely to prevent many SPV’s, whose objective is to fulfill a specific project, from raising capital under venture capital schemes.
+The new growth requirement is likely to prevent many SPV’s, whose objective is to fulfil a specific project, from raising capital under venture capital schemes.
 Companies will need to demonstrate their growth potential to be eligible to issue EIS qualifying shares.
 Examples of growth potential could be increasing employees or turnover.

 In addition, the activities of the company must place the money raised at genuine risk.
 The design of this new provision is to prevent companies from raising money under venture capital schemes with mechanisms to protect capital.